From the mountainous west coast to the maritime provinces in the east, Canada’s landscapes are among the most varied and spectacular in the world.

 To find crown land, we recommend visiting each province and territory’s website to ensure you aren’t breaching privately owned property.
 Check for fire bans, wildlife activity, and more.

 Canadian citizens are permitted to camp at the same location for 21 days per calendar year.
 Non-citizens must obtain a permit to camp on crown land.

 Alberta has Public Land Use Zones (PLUZ), which were established to manage recreation and land use.
 Recreation activities include hiking, hunting, skiing, canoeing, and camping.

-In the context of free camping, we are looking at their ‘Random Backcountry Policy’, which states that one can camp if taking part in one of these recreational activities.
+In the context of free camping in Canada, we are looking at their ‘Random Backcountry Policy’, which states that one can camp if taking part in one of these recreational activities.
 You must be 1 kilometer from any road, provincial park, public land recreation area, or provincial recreation area, and you can stay for up to 14 days.

 National Parks and Provincial Parks

 Although more limited than dispersed camping on crown land, camping in provincial and national parks is great for backcountry keeners.
 Many backcountry campsites are very remote, but you’re guaranteed to be in one of the country’s most beautiful locations.